 How do I end my employment with NUI Galway?

-You must email email@example.com with your leaving date, payroll ID number, and confirm when you will receive your final payment from NUI Galway.
-When we enter your leaving date, this will end your employment with NUI Galway and this will be reported to Revenue at the end of the month.
+You must email firstname.lastname@example.org with your leaving date, payroll ID number, and confirm when you will receive your final payment from NUI Galway.
+When we enter your leaving date, this will end your employment with NUI Galway and this will be reported to Revenue and Department of social protection at the end of the month.

 The Department of Employment Affairs and Social Protection no longer require a P45 for claims as the information we provide to Revenue will suffice.